BlackBeard085/x1-stake-pool-manager/README.md

 Option 4 will create a backup of the current validators in the stake pool and attempt to remove all validators within the pool before clearing the poll validator list and shortlist.

 ## Withdraw Unstaked Reserve Funds
-Option 5, widraw any amount that is not staked to Validators.
+Option 5, withdraw any amount that is not staked to Validators.

 ## Update Pool data
 option 6 or manual command